honradokarl/Quiz-Image-Upload/README.md

-# quiz_image_upload
+# Quiz Images Upload

-Simple quiz app that lets you create question with image attachments / uploads per question.
+Simple quiz app that lets you create multiple questions with image attachments / uploads per question.

 - Written in Core PHP and MySQL and jQuery.